exbibyte/dynagrad/README.md

 # Todo:
 - Multidimension support, possibly with help of ndarray crate
-- Add support for Ricci calculus (eg: einsum) notation for specifying contractions
+- Add support for Ricci calculus notation for symbolic manipulation and contractions operations
 - More ops and tests (see src/core.rs)

 # Plots: